nateleavitt/infusionsoft/README.md

 # The Infusionsoft Ruby Gem
 A Ruby wrapper for the Infusionsoft API

-**version 1.1.5 update notes**
+**update notes**

-Added a custom logger option.
+v1.1.5 - Added a custom logger option.
 This will allow you to track all api calls/results in a separate log file.
 Defaults to $stdout if none is specified.

 To add logger specify `api_logger` in your config block.